opener-project/opener-project.github.com/source/getting-started/how-to/domain-adaption.md

 ## Aim: Adding a new Domain (DELUXE)

-Fine-tuning the tools and pipeline in order to able to perform a opinion mining and named entity analysis on a new domain using trained modules
+Fine-tuning the tools and pipeline in order to able to perform a opinion mining and named entity analysis on a new domain using trained modules.
+The following steps need to be done:

-+ collect texts
++ Collect texts from the domain
-+ send the text through the pipeline
++ Send the text through the OpeNER pipeline
-+ annotate a selection of the text
++ Create an annotated corpus
-+ train the model using the annotations
++ Train the model using the annotated corpus
-+ use a generic sentiment lexicon
++ Choose or generate generic sentiment lexicon
-+ generate a domain-specific lexicon
++ Choose or generate a domain-specific lexicon
-+ ??
++ ??  what to do for named entiry???
+(RUBEN)

 ## Needed components
-domain-specific text scraped (REF to wiki-scraper) or collected by the user
++ domain texts
++ annotation guidelines
++ tools to train the opinion model
++ tools to generate a general sentiment lexicon
++ a general sentiment lexicon or tools to generate one
++ a domain-specific lexicon or tools to generate one

+### collect texts (cf. x for corpus composition)
++ domain adaptation starts with the collection of domain-specific texts
++ these texts can scraped from internet or collected from any other source
++ facebook texts can scraped using ....
+REF????

+### create an annotated corpus
++ Select a small and representative part of the domain texts.
+The OpeNER  deliverable D5.42 describes how this is done for the touristic domain (hotel reviews and attraction reviews) and the domain of political news.
++ Annotate the corpus following guidelines for the annotation of opinions (cf. OpeNER deliverable D5.42 Annex I and II) adaptation starts with the collection of domain-specific texts
++ these texts can scraped from internet or collected from any other source
++ facebook texts can scraped using ....
+REF????

 ###general language lexicons
 a generic sentiment lexicons for the OpeNER languages can be found here (REF)